This post contains affiliate links.

 Riceberry Rice

-Origin and Flavor: Riceberry rice is a long-grain hybrid variety developed in Thailand by crossbreeding various types of rice.
+Riceberry rice is a long-grain hybrid variety developed in Thailand in 2002 by crossbreeding two other types of rice.
 It has a nutty flavor with a hint of floral notes.
 After cooking, riceberry rice retains a firm texture with a slight chewiness.

 Rosanero Rice

-Uses: Rosanero rice is often used in traditional Italian dishes like risottos and rice-based salads.
-Its creamy texture and ability to absorb flavors make it an excellent choice for rich and flavorful dishes.
+Rosanero rice is often used in traditional Italian dishes like risottos and rice-based salads It absorbs other flavors very well making it a good choice for just about any recipe.

 Saudee Rice